 Fort Liberia is still occupied by military personnel.
-The National Commando Training Centre trains special forces in this area, and they can be regularly seen on maneuvers in full combat dress, so don’t panic if you’re approached by masked men in full camouflage when out walking in the Conflent!
+The National Commando Training Centre trains special forces just up the road in Mont Louis and they can be regularly seen on manoeuvres in full combat dress, so don’t panic if you’re approached by masked men in full camouflage when out walking in the Conflent!

 By car: N116